sarawakelection/sarawakelection.github.com/README.md

 - Add Search
 - Auto assign LAT/LON to pre-selected cities
 - Display number of bribes per area
-- Display bribes as a browsable list
+- Better display of bribes as a list.

 For suggestions/improvement and bug reports please file an issue or email us at mapping@sarawakreport.org

 Created by <a href="http://goodcaesar.com">Good Caesar</a>

-Updated: 22 February 2013
+Updated: 26 February 2013